 NCU took part in the competition of the Ministry of Science and Higher Education "Excellence Initiative - Research University" and - as one of 10 Polish universities - has obtained the status of a research university.
 The objective of the "Excellence Initiative ¬ Research University" programme is to select and support the best Polish universities, which will be able to successfully compete with foreign institutions in the coming years.
 Research universities will receive a 10% higher subsidy in the years 2020-2026 for activities improving the quality of research and education.
 The programme is one of the most important measures undertaken as part of the reform of higher education and science in Poland.

 The university participates in student and staff exchange programs at both international (the Erasmus+ program, YUFE) and national (the MOST program) levels.
-It develops studies in cooperation with universities abroad and is currently collaborating with the universities in Angers (economics) and Moscow (history).
+It develops studies in cooperation with universities abroad and is currently collaborating with the university in Angers (economics).
 Since 2020 NCU has been a member of Young Universities for the Future of Europe alliance (YUFE) – one of the first European Universities.
 This partnership aims to establish a new model of higher education engaging students, staff, citizens, and businesses, providing rich and various offer all can benefit from.
 Exchanging programs allow NCU community to take part in initiatives organised in 10 European countries both in physical and virtual form at the same time inviting foreigners to get more acquainted with NCU.

 The University Library holds an imposing collection of nearly 3 million printed volumes, periodicals and special collection items.
 NCU campus hosts the Academic Centre for Arts and Culture ‘Od Nowa’, one of the oldest students’ clubs in Poland.